i7xmel/EDA-Power-BI/README.md

-# Power BI Certificates and report
+# Power BI Certificates and reports